Magomed Magomedov (fighter): Bellator MMA

 On October 14, 2020, it was announced that Magomedov signed with Bellator MMA.

 In his promotional debut, Magomedov faced Matheus Mattos on December 10, 2020, at Bellator 254.
 He won the bout via unanimous decision.

 Magomedov was scheduled to face Jared Scoggins on April 2, 2021, at Bellator 255.
 However, Scoggins pulled out of the bout due to undisclosed reasons.
 He was replaced by Cee Jay Hamilton.
 He won the fight via rear-naked choke submission in the second round.

 Magomedov was scheduled to face Raufeon Stots on July 31, 2021, at Bellator 263.
 On July 19, it was announced that the bout was scratched from the event.
 It was rescheduled for Bellator 264 on August 13, 2021.
 He lost the bout via unanimous decision.

 Bellator Bantamweight World Grand Prix

 Magomedov faced Enrique Barzola in the quarter-finals of the Bellator Bantamweight World Grand Prix at Bellator 282 on June 24, 2022.
 He won the bout via guillotine choke in the fourth round.

 In the semi-finals, Magomedov faced former Bellator Bantamweight World Championship challenger Patchy Mix on December 9, 2022, at Bellator 289.
 He lost the bout via second round technical submission.

+Post Grand Prix

+In his first bout after losing in the grand prix, Magomedov faced Danny Sabatello on July 30, 2023 at Bellator MMA x Rizin 2.
+He won the fight via a guillotine choke submission in the first round.

+Magomedov faced Patchy Mix in a rematch, for the Bellator Bantamweight World Championship on May 17, 2024 at Bellator Champions Series 2.
+He lost the fight via a split decision.

+Professional Fighters League

+On February 21, 2025, the promotion officially revealed that Magomedov was join the 2025 PFL Bantamweight Tournament.

+In the quarterfinal, Magomedov was scheduled to face Leandro Higo on April 11, 2025, at PFL 2.
+However, Magomedov withdrew from the tournament due to injury and was replaced by Josh Rettinghouse.

+In a tournament alternate bout, Magomedov faced Sarvarjon Khamidov on June 20, 2025, at PFL 6.
+He won the bout via unanimous decision.

+Magomedov faced former Bellator Bantamweight Champion Sergio Pettis on October 3, 2025, at PFL Champions Series 3.
+He lost the bout via knockout in the second round.